 For general use, I prefer these fonts:

 Many Linux distributions have a Microsoft core fonts package, which includes Georgia and Verdana (but for legal reasons it must be installed manually).
-A script is available to install Vista fonts on Linux (including Candara and Consolas).
+See Windows fonts for manual installation.

 The fonts above are freely available and they work very well, but some commercial fonts are worth mentioning: